hi, i'm Lisa

-working from a cosy london studio, i make artworks on skin, paper and wood. drawing influence from dreams, space, nature and mood. with elements alluding to memories and symbols from my heritage (mauritian chinese), the asian diaspora and growing up in london.
+working from a cosy london studio, i make artworks on skin, paper and wood. influenced by mood, nature, space and dreams. my artworks include elements that draw from nostalgia, poetry and symbols from my asian heritage (mauritian chinese).

 specialising in delicate fineline tattoos, i love to create tattoos with organic abstract flow, botanical and figurative motifs

 tattooing since late 2020, not only do i love tattooing my flash designs, i love creating custom designs for clients that intertwine my artwork with their personal story. a collaboration that produces artworks that are unique and flow harmoniously with the body. let's work together.

 thank you for visiting and supporting my craft ♡

 weaving together realism and surrealism to create visual dream worlds made of graphite, paint and ink

 frequently asked questions